rawify/GPS.js/README.md

 Functions
 ===

-GPS.js comes with a few static functions, which help by working with geo-coordinates.
+GPS.js comes with a few static functions, which helps working with geo-coordinates.

 GPS.Parse(line)
 ---